Babushka: Echoes of Immortality (Book 1) - Prologue - Marzanna

 There had been a time when she wasn’t running for her life but studying the migration patterns of deep-sea creatures.
 A marine biologist at a renowned scientific academy, she’d once lived in worlds far removed from this nightmare.
 That all ended in the Derge, when hunger gnawed at her, nearly snuffing her out before the Coven gave her a second shot.

-Just enough powder to stop her from aging out, barely enough to stop her from shriveling up and dying in a trash bin.
+Just enough powder to stop her from aging out, barely enough to keep her from shriveling up and being tossed aside like trash.
 If Dad hadn’t taught me to shoot rats behind the Air Facility in Adak, Klara never would’ve noticed me, she thought.
 And I’d be long dead by now.

 She brushed back a strand of silver-white hair as they dashed forward.
 The damp air clung to her skin, and the smell of decay and old metal filled her lungs.
 Sprinting through the graffiti-scarred corridors, every step sent a jolt through her aching joints.
 “Was it always this terrifying?” she gasped between breaths.